 A recent Quinnipiac poll, conducted August 15-20, asked NJ residents if they supported the legalization, expungement of criminal records, and sale of cannabis in their communities.

-The poll found that New Jersey voters continue to support allowing adults to legally possess small amounts of cannabis for personal use by an overwhelming 62% – 33% majority.
+The poll found that New Jersey voters support allowing adults to legally possess small amounts of cannabis for personal use by an overwhelming 62% – 33% majority.
 This is an increase compared to 59% – 37% on March 13.

 Voters also support expunging, or erasing, criminal records for marijuana possession by an even larger margin of 63% – 27%